tharumbun/cactus/src/content/post/how-to-travel-cheap-in-cambodia.md

 ---
 title: "How to travel cheap in Cambodia"
 publishDate: "28 May 2023"
-description: These are some tips to travel around Cambodia
+description: These are some tips to travel around Cambodia you need
 tags: ["blog"]
 ---